 Fire can break out on most construction sites.
 There are around 11 construction fires every day.
-As you read this publication there is probably a fire on a construction site.
 Not only can people be killed or injured, but fires can also be financially devastating to those involved.

 This page sets out some basic measures for construction fire safety and is aimed mainly at those managing and working on smaller sites where risks are relatively low (but it should not be assumed that risks are low merely because a site is small).
 More detailed guidance is also available aimed at higher risk sites and there is much in it that is relevant for any construction site.
 Its reference is given at the end of this information sheet.

-The Construction (Design and Management) Regulations 2007 (CDM 2007) came into force in Great Britain on 6 April 2007, and is divided into 5 parts:
+The Construction (Design and Management) Regulations 2015 (CDM 2015) are divided into 5 parts:

 - Part 1 deals with the application of the Regulations and definitions.